-Food and snacks are permitted at Ice Castles.
+Food and snacks are permitted at the castles.
 There are also food and drinks available for purchase, though menus and options will vary by location.
 Restrooms are available at all of the locations.

-You never know what you'll find around the next corner when visiting Ice Castles.
+You never know what you'll find around the next icy corner.

 Tickets and Parking

-Tickets to all Ice Castles locations are sold by time slots to make sure every group has enough space to explore.
-Tickets may be purchased on-site if they're available, but it's better to buy them online in advance so they don't sell out.
+Tickets for all Ice Castles locations for the 2023 season go on sale November 28, 2022.
+Tickets are sold by time slots to make sure every group has enough space to explore.
+They may be purchased on-site if available, but it's better to buy them online in advance so they don't sell out.
 Online tickets go on sale in December.
 You can also book private experiences in an Arctic alcove for special occasions.